genesiscommunitysuccess/docs/docs/03_server-modules/10_integration/09_excel-to-genesis/01_excel-reference.md

 [Introduction](/server-modules/integration/excel-to-genesis/excel-reference/)  | [ExcelToGenesis](#ExcelToGenesis) | [Options](#options) | [Functions](#functions) | [Column headings and field names](#column-headings-and-field-names) | [Files created](#files-created) | [The tables file](#the-tables-file) | [The views file](#the-views-file)

-The Genesis low-code platform enables the user to convert existing Excel spreadsheets into Genesis data models.
+The Genesis low-code platform enables you to convert existing Excel spreadsheets into Genesis data models.

 The process of conversion handles the [functions](#functions), [columns/field names](#column-headings-and-field-names), [tables](#the-tables-file) and much more.
 All the logic for conversion is structured around these areas.

 ## ExcelToGenesis

-This script converts the Excel spreadsheet into the aforementioned data model, which can then be used to generate a working server.
+This script converts the Excel spreadsheet into the Genesis data model, which can then be used to generate a working server.

 ### Options